klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 This tutorial is intended to give a guide to migrate an Ethereum App to Klaytn.
 No previous Klaytn experience is needed.
 A simple blockchain app will be used as a sample to show how to migrate an Ethereum App to Klaytn.

 We will focus only on the code modifications required to migrate an Ethereum App to Klaytn.
-If you need details on creating a BApp, Please refer to [CountBApp Tutorial](https://docs.klaytn.com/bapp/tutorials/count-bapp).
+If you need details on creating a Klaytn BApp, Please refer to [CountBApp Tutorial](https://docs.klaytn.com/bapp/tutorials/count-bapp).

 > **Full diff code** of migration(Ethereum -> Klaytn) can be found on GitHub at
 [https://github.com/underbleu/countbapp](https://github.com/underbleu/countbapp)